nashville-software-school/client-side-mastery/book-2-the-novice/chapters/IDENTIFYING_DOM_COMPONENTS.md

 ## Practice

-Here's the HTML you saw in the CSS Selectors chapter.
+Add the following code to a new HTML file.
+Make sure you include a stylesheet named `blog.css`.

 ```html
 <body>